saraabdollahi/EventExplorer/README.md

 Welcome to the GitHub repository for the paper titled "Retrieval-Augmented Generation of Event Collections from Web Archives and the Live Web".
 This repository contains the implementation code for the EventExplorer model.

+The code to deploy the EventExplorer website is available in [another GitHub repository](https://github.com/sgottsch/EventExplorerWebsite).

 ## 🚀 Installation Guide